 Solar installation timeline in Perth: from quote to first generation

-How long does it take to get solar installed in Perth?
-The full timeline from getting quotes through Western Power NCN approval to your system generating power — typically 6–12 weeks.
+How long does solar installation take in Perth?
+The full timeline from getting quotes through Western Power's connection approval to your first DEBS credit, typically 8–20 weeks.

-The first step is getting solar proposals from CEC-accredited installers.
+The first step is getting proposals from SAA-accredited installers.
 Perth installers typically take 2–7 business days to provide a written proposal after a site assessment.

 Allow time for: